 Now that you've made that delicious turkey - how to you carve the darn thing?
 I've man handled a few baked turkeys and chickens in my life that I'm not proud of.
 They turned out to be a mess and I was left with lots of meat on the bones and turkey hands.
-So how to carve a turkey you ask?
+So how to carve a turkey like a pro you ask?

-Let’s start with the tools.
-First and foremost you need a good carving knife.
+- First you need a good carving knife.
 The Zwilling Pro Carving Knife is so beautiful and so dang sharp.
 You'll be slicing and dicing like a pro with this baby.
 If you want a chance to win your very own Zwilling Pro Carving Knife - head over to our instagram page where we have one up for grabs.

 How To Carve A Turkey